awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Connecting.md

 ## Troubleshooting Aurora Connection Failures<a name="Aurora.Connecting.Troubleshooting"></a>

 **Note**
-For a helpful and detailed guide on connecting to an Amazon Aurora DB cluster, you can see [RDS Aurora Connectivity](https://s3-us-west-2.amazonaws.com/jsmiley-share/Aurora/RDS+Aurora+Connectivity+Guide+-+v4.pdf)\.
+For a helpful and detailed guide on connecting to an Amazon Aurora MySQL DB cluster, you can see the [Aurora Connection Management](https://d1.awsstatic.com/whitepapers/RDS/amazon-aurora-connection-management-handbook.pdf) handbook\.

 Common causes of connection failures to a new Aurora DB cluster are as follows:
 + The DB cluster was created using a VPC that does not allow connections from your device\.
 To fix this failure, modify the VPC to allow connections from your device, or create a new VPC for your DB cluster that allows connections from your device\.
 For an example, see [Create a VPC and Subnets](Aurora.CreateVPC.md#CHAP_Aurora.CreateVPC)\.
 + The DB cluster was created using the default port, and your company has firewall rules blocking connections to that port from devices in your company network\.
 To fix this failure, recreate the instance with a different port\.
 + If you are using IAM database authentication, you might need to configure IAM database authentication\.
-For information, see [IAM Database Authentication for Aurora MySQL](UsingWithRDS.IAMDBAuth.md)\.
+For information, see [IAM Database Authentication](UsingWithRDS.IAMDBAuth.md)\.